 Image licensed under GNU General Public License.

-The process by which our modern calendar was created was difficult.
-This public radio story describes the Julian calendar developed during the rule of Julius Caesar in Rome in the first century BCE, and how this calendar failed to keep accurate time for the Catholic Church centuries later.
-You will hear how Pope Gregory called on modern science to create an accurate calendar in the 1500s and that became the calendar we use today.
+This public radio story describes the Julian calendar, developed during the rule of Julius Caesar in Rome in the first century BCE, and how this calendar failed to keep accurate time for the Catholic Church centuries later.
+You will hear how Pope Gregory called on modern science to create an accurate calendar in the 1500s, and that became the calendar we use today.

 Story Length: 2:53

 The ancient ruins of Pompeii are facing many problems as a result of being exposed to bad weather—and possibly neglect.
 Italian art experts and archaeologists blame the Italian government for skimping on maintenance of the famous city, exploiting the ruins instead of protecting them.
-This public radio story looks at how weather and even budget cuts threaten the historic ruins of Pompeii.
+This audio story looks at how weather and even budget cuts threaten the historic ruins of Pompeii.

 America’s Founders borrowed from the ancient Roman Republic when they created the U.S. Government.
 The Senate, separation of powers, and checks and balances all came from the Romans.
 The Founders hoped that America would one day be as strong as the great Roman Republic had been.
 But every empire rises and then falls, and the author interviewed in this audio story says that Americans today can learn a lot about where the United States may be heading by studying the fall of Rome.

 In the 16th and 17th centuries, as European empires were exploring the globe in search of wealth and power, map-making was an essential skill.
 However, many map-makers had never seen the world and some of the early maps of the world were inaccurate.
 One exception was Martin Waldseemüller’s 1507 world map.
 This audio story is about that remarkably accurate map, donated to the Library of Congress.
 Listen to hear a geographer explain the history behind the map and how a 1507 European cartographer could have produced such an accurate depiction of the world.